... the power of social work

 Q: What are the required courses I must take for the current renewal period?

-A: The required courses for the biennium ending March 31, 2013 are 3 hours of Ethics and Boundary Issues, 2 hours of Prevention of Medical Errors.
-Additional, licensees are required to take Domestic Violence every 6 years, or 3rd biennium.
+A: The required courses for the biennium ending March 31, 2023, are 3 hours of Ethics and Boundary Issues, 2 hours of Prevention of Medical Errors.
+Additionally, licensees are required to take Domestic Violence (2 hours) and a Laws and Rules Update (3 hours) every 6 years, or 3rd biennium.

 Q: Can I take all of my continuing education credits in one year or do they have to be split evenly throughout the renewal period?